Call

 10) Try to Dress Conservatively

-I understand that the way you dress is as reflection of yourself.
-When it comes to courtroom dress you can’t be too conservative.
+I understand that the way you dress is a reflection of yourself.
+When it comes to courtroom dress, you can’t be too conservative.
 If you have a suit, wear it.
-Women should also dress conservative.
+Women should also dress conservatively.
 I typically tell my clients to wear their Sunday best.
 There is no denying that people make judgments based on what you wear.
-If you’re a defendant in a jury trial a panel of people will be deciding whether you’re guilty—you need every edge you can get.
+If you’re a defendant in a jury trial, a panel of people will be deciding whether you’re guilty—you need every edge you can get.
 Dressing conservatively can only help.

 Let Us Help You!